marinkres/pluggy/src/content/post/utibat/index.md

 ---

 ## Exploring Terminal App Development
-As a system engineer that loves shrimp pasta, streamlining workflows and optimizing system monitoring are key goals.
+As a system engineer, streamlining workflows and optimizing system monitoring are key goals.
 Recently, I ventured into terminal applications and created UtiBat, a CLI tool for monitoring laptop battery status.

 ### Why Terminal Apps?
 Terminal applications offer a lightweight and efficient way to interact with your system.
 They bypass the overhead of graphical user interfaces, providing a streamlined approach that's perfect for system engineers and power users.
 Additionally, building terminal apps can enhance your command-line skills and deepen your understanding of system internals.